slicgun/default-project/README.md

   - go into "folder-name" and go to the premake folder
   - run generate script.py and type the name you want your visual studio solution and project to have
   - run generate project.bat
+  - in git type git remote set-url origin "new_url"

  ## Notes
   - this is windows only